tradingeconomics/notebooks/README.md

 ## Getting Started

+Register for free at http://jupyter.tradingeconomics.com/ with your github account.

 You have two alternatives to get things going.
 You can Register for free at http://jupyter.tradingeconomics.com/, the Trading Economics web-based interactive development environment for Jupyter notebooks, code, and data.
 Users also have the choice to clone or fork this repository if you want to preserve your changes.

-### JupyterHub

-Register for free at http://jupyter.tradingeconomics.com/ with your github account.
 Our JupyerLab lets you try our examples.
 You can also create and store your notebooks in the cloud.
 And you can share notebooks with your coleagues.
 This gets you started very quikly without the need to install anything in your computer.
 It also sets you up with a special API access gateway that lets you access many of our premium datasets.

-### Local

-You can either clone our repository from GitHub to your local computer.
+As an alternative, you can either clone our repository from GitHub to your local computer.
 Be aware that you will not be able to push changes into our master
 Or you can fork our repository and pull it locally.
 Forking is probably better as it allows you to add new files and push changes.
 Consider that you need to register for an API key as the jupyter:jupyer key is set to only work in our web based interface.
 For some data sets using guest:guest can work.